Skip Navigation

 The powercore® traction non oriented grades meet the demands of high-performing and efficient drive systems.
 They are very thin, have homogenous mechanical properties, low remagnetization losses, and high polarization.

-Two new electrical steel grades from the powercore® traction product family are in the final development phase.
-Shortly, they will join thyssenkrupp Steel's portfolio of materials for particularly energy-efficient electric motors.
-At just 0.25 mm, the particularly thin electrical steel strips of type NO25 have excellent magnetic properties, high mechanical strength, and are characterized in particular by very low remagnetization core losses – important for use in high-performance traction motors of electric vehicles.
+Two new electrical steel grades from the powercore® traction product family have recently joined thyssenkrupp Steel's portfolio of materials for particularly energy-efficient electric motors.
+At just 0.20 mm respectively 0.25 mm, the particularly thin electrical steel strips of type NO20 and NO25 have excellent magnetic properties, high mechanical strength, and are characterized in particular by very low remagnetization core losses – important for use in high-performance traction motors of electric vehicles.

-The two new developments are characterized by very low remagnetization core losses of 12.5 watts per kilogram and 13 watts per kilogram, respectively.
-This means we've been able to improve them by up to 11% compared to current reference grades.
+The two new developments are characterized by very low remagnetization core losses of 12.0 respectively 12.5 watts per kilogram.
+This means we've been able to improve them significantly compared to current reference grades.
 Of course, the other magnetic parameters of the new grades, for example polarization, also achieve peak values.
-The series ramp-up of the new NO25 grades in the new plants is planned; sampling and homologation inquiries can be made immediately.
+Sampling and homologation inquiries can be made immediately.

 Gets electric mobility rolling: powercore® traction electrical steel